How can I choose and configure a sending domain?

 - The domain name should be publicly available with no privacy service used to conceal the contact data, meaning the domain’s registrant data can’t be hidden.
 You can see if your data is public or not by testing the sending domain here: http://www.whois.com (this prevents many major mailbox providers from whitelisting the mailing server).

-Note: You will also need to configure your sending domain according to the information from support.
+You will also need to configure your sending domain according to the information from support.
 The domain needs to point to both of our NS servers.
 The addresses of the servers will be provided by the MAX team.

 If you have any questions about the setup, please contact our support.